CAPS commitment to social justice, diversity, equity and inclusion.

 The Postdoctoral Fellowship Training Program follows a developmental model that supports and builds on the knowledge Postdoctoral Fellows bring, and it provides opportunities to gain experience and training in multiple professional capacities.
 Postdoc Fellows build competencies, confidence, and skills throughout the year to prepare them for full-time practice in college mental health.

 Postdoctoral Fellows provide 15 hours of clinical work per week.
 This includes weekly access coordination, initial consults, follow-up consults, intakes and assessment, one 4.5-hour shift of day call coverage that includes on-call emergency appointments and consultation with the Stanford community.
 Fellows will also provide time-limited, brief counseling to Stanford students, group therapy and workshops, and may carry up to two long-term students.

-Postdoctoral Fellows receive two hours of clinical supervision, one hour of specialty supervision in their chosen specialty track, one hour of case consultation, and one hour of supervision of supervision per week.
+Postdoctoral Fellows receive two hours of clinical supervision, one hour of specialty supervision in their chosen specialty track, one hour of case consultation, and one hour of supervision per week.
 There will be quarterly evaluations with supervisors to monitor the development and readiness of Fellows.
 Formal evaluations occur twice a year (January and July).
 Supervisors provide ongoing feedback of Fellows’ strengths and areas of growth and provide regular feedback and evaluation of goals set for the training year.
 As professional autonomy increases, Postdoctoral Fellows graduate with developed competencies to practice as independent, professional psychologists.

 Postdoctoral Fellows also attend two weekly staff meetings – a multidisciplinary team meeting for case consultation and a weekly staff meeting.
 See a sample schedule here.